Ahaan99/HMS/README.md

    - Monitor and maintain the application.

 This structure and plan provide a clear overview of the project organization and development workflow.

+## Q&A

+**Q: What is this project about?**
+A: This is a Hostel Management System designed to manage hostel operations including room bookings, payments, complaints, and student management.

+**Q: What technologies are used?**
+A: The frontend is built with React and Vite, and the backend uses Node.js with Express and MongoDB.

+**Q: How do I run the project?**
+A: Follow the installation and running instructions provided in the Project Instructions section above.

+**Q: Who can use this system?**
+A: Hostel administrators, students, and staff can use this system to manage and access hostel-related information efficiently.